furechan/pydev-toy/README.md

 # Python cli prototype to manage simple projects

-Basic command line tool to manage standard `pyproject.toml` based projects.
+Set of command line utils to manage `pyproject.toml` based projects.
-This is a prototype cli built with `click` that can run multiple project related tasks in sequence from the command line.
+The command line is built with `click` and can run multiple project related tasks in sequence from the command line.

 ```console
 pydev clean build dump
 ```

-This project is exploratory and may be usefull as a template for custom workflows when not commited to tool chains like `poetry`, `pdm`, `hatch`, etc ...
+This project is exploratory and may be usefull as basis for custom workflows independently from backend specific tools like `poetry`, `pdm`, `hatch`, etc ...

-The idea is to implement generic project tasks that can be run outside the project venv, so that the script can be installed in a system/base python environment without cluttering the project venv.

 The script uses only standard python packaging tools like `build` and `twine` and is independent from any project build backends.